London Marconi: History

 London Marconi returned to the amateur level and after 36 years Marconi secured their third Ontario Cup in 2014 after defeating Vaughan Azzurri.
 The Ontario Cup victory qualified London for the 2014 Challenge Trophy, and under head coach Tyler Hemming the club secured their first national title after defeating Calgary Callies.
 The club repeated their success the following season by successfully defending both titles against Mississauga Portofino and Edmonton Scottish.
-Since their departure from the NSL the club has primarily competed in the Western Ontario Soccer League where they have won several titles throughout their tenure in the league.
+Since they departed from the NSL the club has primarily competed in the Western Ontario Soccer League where they have won several titles throughout their tenure in the league.